Colleges That Offer Early Decision 2 (ED2)

 Early Decision is quickly becoming a misnomer.
 An increasing number of highly selective institutions have initiated a second round of binding admission programs, giving students another chance to commit to a college before acceptance and possibly reap admissions-related benefits in the process.
-Unlike traditional Early Decision (ED I) programs with deadlines in October or November, Early Decision II allows students to wait until later in the admissions cycle to claim their allegiance to a particular school.
+Unlike traditional Early Decision (ED 1) programs with deadlines in October or November, Early Decision 2 (ED2) allows students to wait until later in the admissions cycle to claim their allegiance to a particular school.
 Most of these deadlines typically fall in early or mid-January and admissions decisions are typically rendered in early-to-mid February.

-Why do colleges offer Early Decision II?
+Why do colleges offer ED2?

-When exactly is Early Decision II?
+When exactly is ED2?

 None, really.
 Both offer potential advantages in the admissions process.
 However, both plans are also binding, meaning that you must attend if admitted.

-So which institutions offer Early Decision II?
+So which institutions offer Early Decision 2?

 |Institution||ED Admission Rate||RD Admission Rate||ED 2 Deadline|